NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

 **************

 A single hot tub can be entered as a ``/HPXML/Building/BuildingDetails/HotTubs/HotTub``.
+If not entered, the simulation will not include a hot tub.

   ====================  =======  ======  ===========  ========  ============  =================
   Element               Type     Units   Constraints  Required  Default       Notes